WieElang/MovieCatalague/README.md

 # MovieCatalague

 #No Splash Screen in Submission5.zip
-#Made by ELang Surya Jaya
+#Made by Elang Surya Jaya
 #Dicoding MADE Class